andresramirezzz/LanguageHUB/README.md

 # LanguageHUB

-LanguageHUB is a Python program created by IE Students that allows you to translate script and .docx documents to more than 30 different languages without needind internet.
+LanguageHUB is a Python program created by IE Students that allows you to translate script and .docx documents to more than 30 different languages without needing internet.

 ## Description